 Backflow is the reversal of normal flow due to backsiphonage or backpressure.

 Backsiphonage occurs when a vacuum is induced (a stoppage in the water supply), like drinking from a glass through a straw.

 - Watermain breaks or repairs at lower elevation than the service point

-- High water flow from system demands, such as a break in the line, firefighting use
+- High water flow from the water system, such as a break in the line, or firefighting use

 - Undersized piping